SAP-samples/fiori-elements-v4-cap-advanced/README.md

 Each branch contains a solution for one of the exercises and is based on the previous exercise.
 The branch to start with is initial-state-app.
 <!-- Please include SEO-friendly description -->

-## Sequence of features(exrcises)
+## Sequence of features(exercises)
-initial-app-state(https://github.com/SAP-samples/fiori-elements-v4-cap-advanced/tree/initial-app-state) to start the first exercise.
+[initial-app-state](https://github.com/SAP-samples/fiori-elements-v4-cap-advanced/tree/initial-app-state) to start the first exercise.

 ## Download and Installation